Forensic Lab Guide

 Frequently Asked Questions (FAQ)#

 AI analysis results are an assistive tool for setting investigation direction and identifying key evidence.
 For use as legal evidence, verification and confirmation by a professional forensic analyst is required.
+Do not use AI output alone for court submission, employment or disciplinary action, criminal referral, or financial claims; verify the original evidence and acquisition process separately.
 You can directly verify the original artifacts through the evidence citations ([Evidence #N]) provided by the AI.

 Q: Can the AI produce incorrect analysis?#